Halo 2 PC Optimization Guide

 The following steps are for fixing FPS issues AFTER the usual steps you would use such as lowering resolution and quality details as well as updating drivers

-Step 2: If still having issues, right click your Halo 2 shortcut (generally located on your desktop), select “Properties” and the select the “Shortcut” tab.
-From here, make sure you’re game does not have -windowed added to the end target line.
-If it does, simply delete the “-windowed” line and hit apply, then ok.
+Step 1: Right click your Halo 2 shortcut (generally located on your desktop), select “Properties” and the select the “Shortcut” tab.
+From here, outside of the " add a space and -novsync to the end of the Target line and hit Apply, then OK.
+Make sure your game is closed when doing this, if it is not a restart is required.

 See the following image for more details: